jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

     assert :success
   end

+  # PART 2: INDEX
   test 'should redirect index page when not logged in' do
     get :index
     assert_redirected_to root_path
   end

   test 'should redirect index page when logged in as a user' do
+    sign_in users(:elle_woods)
     get :index
     assert_redirected_to root_path
   end

+  test 'should not redirect index page when logged in as a super admin' do
+    sign_in admins(:elle_woods)
+  end

+  test 'should not redirect index page when logged in as a regular admin' do
+    sign_in admins(:emmett_richmond)
+  end

-  test 'should not allow visitor to delete user' do end
+  test 'should not allow visitor to delete user' do
+    get :destroy, id: @u1
+    assert_redirected_to root_path
+  end

   # NOTE: User can delete self through the registration mechanism of Devise.
-  test 'should not allow user to delete self' do end
+  test 'should not allow user to delete self' do
+    sign_in :user, @u1

+    get :destroy, id: @u1
+    assert_redirected_to root_path
+  end

   test 'should not allow user to delete another user' do